Digital Technology to support Early Mathematics and Literacy – Early Years

 Letter formation and Phonics (40-60 months)

-There are also iPad apps to support this such Hairy letters and Jolly Phonics, which develop both letter formation and phonics.
+There are various iPad apps to support this such Hairy letters and Jolly Phonics, which develop both letter formation and phonics.

 Reading and Re-telling Stories